govindansriram/CobraML/README.md

 # CobraML: ML for everyone
 ## What is it?

-**CobraML** is a automl software built on top of the PyTorch framework, designed to give users familiar and unfamiliar with ml easy access to a whole plethora of ML models, which are trainable on the gpu.
+**CobraML** is a AutoML software built on top of the PyTorch framework, designed to give users familiar and unfamiliar with ml easy access to a whole plethora of ML models.

 - **CobraML** is completely open source and in the future we are looking forward to community collaboration and input!
+- All **CobraML** models are trainable via the gpu!

 ## Progress